 “With this new method, we can estimate and predict consumer decision-making even better, because it looks a lot more like the real world than in a traditional conjoint setting,” – Kris Compiet, Market & Customer Insight Analyst – VodafoneZiggo

 Location: Track D, TH Köln – University of Applied Sciences, Campus Südstadt, Claudiusstr.
 1

 (Wo)man vs Machine: If, how, and when to automate qualitative research

 With the increased need for speed, should you add AI and automated research solutions to your research mix this year?

-Join us as we discuss AI and qualitative research automation and its place in today’s world of shirking research budgets and time frames.
-This session will dive into a communications research study done in collaboration with Danone where we devised a head-to-head competition between human analysis, machine analysis, and a combination of the two.
+We discussed AI and qualitative research automation and its place in today’s world of shirking research budgets and time frames.
+This session dived into a communications research study done in collaboration with Danone where we devised a head-to-head competition between human analysis, machine analysis, and a combination of the two.